-CBRL researchers are expected to act in accordance with the law of England and Wales.
-Researchers must also act in accordance with relevant laws in the national context in which they work, bearing in mind how this can be complicated in situations of conflict or occupation.
+CBRL researchers are expected to act in accordance with the law of England and Wales, as well as in accordance with relevant laws in the national context in which they work.
 It is the responsibility of the researcher to understand the governance structures and rule of law in the contexts in which they are working.